QmDeve/QmBlurView/README.md

 <div align="center">

-# QmBlurView – Android BlurView and BlurButtonView and ProgressiveBlurView and BlurTitleBarView
+# QmBlurView is an Android UI component library that integrates a variety of blur effects, including BlurView, BlurButtonView, ProgressiveBlurView, BlurTitleBarView, BlurSwitchButtonView, and BlurFloatingButtonView

   <br>
   <br>